-This innovative new facility is already receiving nationwide media attention and is being called one of the most significant zoo exhibits anywhere in the world!
-The Center is sure to draw record-breaking crowds to the Indianapolis Zoo, and guests are encouraged to plan ahead for their visit and purchase advance tickets online to save both time and money.
+This incredible new facility is already receiving nationwide media attention and is being called one of the most significant zoo exhibits anywhere in the world!
+Recently named the winner of the 2014 Indiana Innovation Award, the Center is drawing record-breaking crowds to the Indianapolis Zoo.
+Guests are encouraged to plan ahead for their visit and purchase advance tickets online to save both time and money.

 Meet Indy’s new team in town at azyandfriends.com.